AndroidJamSriLanka/Gayani91/README.md

 Solution:
 My idea is to devolop an android app for mountain hikers which has the following features:
-          Select best places for hiking
+          select best places for hiking,
-          Give brief information of the selected place Routine to the destination
+          give brief information of the selected place, routine to the destination,
-          Give the elevation details of their location Weather report of the perticular location on that day Suggest nearest lodges, bus stops, railway stations, shops, medical centers etc.
+          give the elevation details of their location, weather report of the perticular location on that day and suggest nearest lodges, bus stops, railway stations, shops, medical centers etc.